roshangm1/blog/content/pages/about.md

 socialImage: /media/image-4.jpg
 draft: false
 ---
 Hi!
-I am working as a Senior Software Engineer at LogMeIn Germany where I mostly work with React Native and the ecosystem.
+I am working as a Senior React Native Engineer in London, UK.

 I have expertise with Javascript, React & React Native to be more exact.
 I love open source and I try to contribute back.